pingcap/docs-cn/troubleshoot-data-inconsistency-errors.md

 `ERROR 8134 (HY000): data inconsistency in table: t, index: c2, col: c2, handle: "2", index-values:"KindInt64 13" != record-values:"KindInt64 12", compare err:<nil>`

-This error indicates that for index `c2` in table `t`, the handle of a row is 13 in the index key-value pair but is 12 in the row record key-value pair, which is inconsistent.
+This error indicates that for index `c2` in table `t`, the value of column `c2` has the following inconsistency:

+- In the index key-value pair of the row whose handle is `2`, the value of column `c2` is `13`.
+- In the row record key-value pair, the value of column `c2` is `12`.

 #### Error 8223